 Many people are unaware of the link between smoking and oral health.
 It harms your oral health and can lead to some of the most common dental problems, such as tooth decay and gum disease.
 Smoking has also been linked with an increased risk of oral cancer.
 If you are a smoker, you need to consider these facts and start quitting.
 However, if you are not able to quit, you should at least practice good oral hygiene habits to keep your teeth and gums healthy.
-In this blog post, we will take a look at how does smoking cause tooth decay and gum disease and find out how to keep your mouth healthy.
+In this blog post, we will answer the question “does smoking cause tooth decay and gum disease”, how, and find out how to keep your mouth healthy.

 Understanding What Tooth Decay and Gum Disease are

-Before we begin to discuss “how does smoking cause tooth decay and gum disease?”, let’s take a look at what both diseases are.
+Before we begin to discuss “does smoking cause tooth decay and gum disease?“, let’s take a look at what both diseases are.

 - Tooth decay: it is a bacterial infection of the tooth.
 The bacteria that cause the problem are mainly Streptococcus mutans and lactobacilli.
 Tooth decay destroys the tooth enamel.
 If left untreated, the infection will spread to the inner of the tooth (pulp), causing a dental abscess.

 - Gum disease: it is a bacterial infection of the gums.
 The bacteria responsible for gum disease (gingivitis & periodontitis) are anaerobic bacteria.
+Read more about what bacteria cause gingivitis.
 Gum disease begins with inflammation and redness of the gums, which progresses to swollen gums and bleeding.
 In more advanced stages, the infection spreads to the supporting tissues of the teeth, causing tooth loss.

 How Does Smoking Cause Tooth Decay and Gum Disease?